Compost Bugs: Deciphering the Good from the Bad

 Understanding the ecosystem of compost bugs gives us insights into their role as diligent decomposer organisms working round-the-clock behind the scenes to maintain a healthy balance in our gardens.
 So next time you see a bug scuttling across your heap, remember there’s more than meets the eye!

-The Good Guys: Beneficial Compost Bugs
+The Good Guys: Beneficial Bugs in Compost

 Digging into the world of compost, you’ll soon find that not all bugs are created equal.
 There are some real heroes in the mix, key players when it comes to creating nutrient-rich, balanced soil health.